• Nothing Found

 Although almost all taxis in Rome have space in the trunk for a fold-up wheelchair, standard taxis typically don’t have specially equipped vehicles.

-If you need a wheelchair-accessible taxi in Rome, you will need to book in advance with a specialist company such as 3570 Accessible mobility (+39 06 3570) or Wheelchair Rome Taxi Transfers ([email protected]).
+If you need a wheelchair-accessible taxi in Rome, you must book in advance with a specialist company such as 3570 Accessible Mobility (+39 06 3570) or Wheelchair Rome Taxi Transfers ([email protected]).

 Rome taxi safety and complaints